SkeldJS/Hindenburg/docs/Writing Plugins.md

 ##### Note: Currently the syntax used for events is slightly more verbose than would be ideal, follow https://github.com/Microsoft/TypeScript/issues/4881 for more information on this.

 ### Declaring an event listener
-You can use the `@OnEvent` decorator to mark a function as an event listener for a specific event.
+You can use the `@OnEvent` decorator above a method on your plugin class to use it for listening to a specific event.

 ```ts
 @OnEvent("player.chat")